Financial Agreement Post Relationship/Post Separation

-A Binding Financial Agreement is a contract between you and your husband/wife that provides:
+A binding financial agreement is a contract between you and your spouse that provides:

-There are very strict requirements for a Binding Financial Agreement to be valid.
-These requirements are:
+There are strict requirements for a binding financial agreement to be valid.
+These are:

-- That the agreement is signed by you and your husband/wife;
+- that the agreement is signed by you and your spouse;

-- That before you and your husband/wife sign the agreement, you each must have received independent legal advice from a lawyer who practices in Australia about the advantages and disadvantages of you signing the agreement and how it affects yours and you husband/wife’s legal rights;
+- that before you and your spouse sign the agreement, you each must have received independent legal advice, from a lawyer who practises in Australia, about the advantages and disadvantages of you signing the agreement and how it affects each party’s legal rights;

-- That a copy of the signed statement of legal advice received by you is provided to your husband/wife or his/her lawyer;
+- that a copy of the signed statement of legal advice received by you is provided to your spouse or their lawyer;

-- That a copy of the signed statement of legal advice received by your husband/wife is provided to you or your lawyer;
+- that a copy of the signed statement of legal advice received by your spouse is provided to you or your lawyer;

-If any of the above requirements are not followed then there is a risk that the agreement that you and your husband/wife signed will not stop either of you asking the Court to make an order about property settlement or spousal maintenance in the future.
+If any of the above requirements is not followed then there is a risk that the agreement that you and your spouse signed will not stop either of you asking the court to make an order about property settlement or spousal maintenance.

-Once a Binding Financial Agreement is entered into by you and your husband/wife then they cannot be changed and can only be brought to an end by you and your husband/wife signing a termination agreement or the Court setting it aside.
-Setting aside a financial agreement is very difficult to do if all the requirements have been followed.
+A binding financial agreement cannot be changed and can only be brought to an end by you and your spouse signing a termination agreement or the court setting it aside.
+Setting aside a financial agreement is difficult to do if all the requirements have been followed.

-We have qualified and expert family lawyers who can advise and guide you about how to negotiate and finalise a Binding Financial Agreement if you and your husband/wife have separated.
+We have qualified and expert family lawyers who can advise and guide you about how to negotiate and finalise a binding binancial agreement if you and your husband/wife have separated.
+Contact Armstrong Legal.